woct0rdho/transformers-qwen3-moe-fused/README.md

 ### TODO

-* This should work with Qwen3-Next and GLM-4.7-Flash with minimal modification.
-I guess it can be done quickly with AI.
-Feel free to ask if you need it.
 * Multi-GPU support.
 I don't have multiple GPUs at home so I'm not focusing on this.
 It's straightforward to do DDP using HF Accelerate, see https://github.com/woct0rdho/transformers-qwen3-moe-fused/issues/1#issuecomment-3243600437 .
 FSDP may also work, but expert parallel is out of the scope of this repo.
 If you use Unsloth, you can follow https://docs.unsloth.ai/basics/multi-gpu-training-with-unsloth .
 Feel free to ask if you see any error.
-* Fuse 4-bit dequant and MoE linear, see [`qwen3_moe_fused/quantize/layer.py`](https://github.com/woct0rdho/transformers-qwen3-moe-fused/blob/master/qwen3_moe_fused/quantize/layer.py).
-Currently I've written a kernel in [`qwen3_moe_fused/grouped_gemm/quantized/forward.py`](https://github.com/woct0rdho/transformers-qwen3-moe-fused/blob/master/qwen3_moe_fused/grouped_gemm/quantized/forward.py) but it's slower than the unfused version when the batch size is large.
-* Fuse GGUF dequant and linear layers.

 ### License